salif/Tetris/README.md

 # Tetris

-Fun & Simple Original tetris :D
+Fun & Simple Original tetris

 ### How to play